1. Home

 Does my car have ABS?

-ABS – anti-lock brakes – were made mandatory in the UK in 2004.
+Anti-lock Braking Systems (ABS) have been mandatory in all new vehicles sold in the UK since 2004.
+If you own a vehicle manufactured after this date, it will be equipped with ABS.
 You can tell if an older car has ABS by looking for the yellow ABS warning light which will light up and then disappear when you first start your car.

 Why is ABS important?
 ABS gives you full steering control under emergency braking, stopping the wheels from locking and allowing you to steer around an accident.

-Most new family cars have a five-star rating from Euro NCAP although because the tests are constantly being modernised and improved, its worth checking the Euro NCAP website.
-More noteworthy are the cars that do poorly such as the Fiat Panda that was awarded zero stars.
+Most new family cars have a five-star rating from Euro NCAP.
+That said, because the tests are constantly being modernised and improved, it's worth checking the Euro NCAP website to see the latest scores for the car of your choice.